People's Palace, Mile End

 The People's Palace is a Grade II listed building in Mile End in the London Borough of Tower Hamlets.
 It is home to the Great Hall, a large theatre and entertainment venue, and is now part of Queen Mary University of London.
+It was the site of the first People's Palace (1887) which provided local people with a library, education and recreation.